A hot air balloon but no parade for the Three Wise Men in Seville

-Melchior, Caspar and Balthazar are widely celebrated in Spain, when they are said to have visited the infant Christ with gold, frankincense and myrrh.
+Melchior, Caspar and Balthazar are widely celebrated in Spain on Epiphany (Jan.
+6), when they are said to have visited the infant Christ with gold, frankincense and myrrh.

-On Epiphany (Jan.
-6), children get presents their parents tell them have been brought by the Three Wise Men, and not Santa Claus - even if the latter has also become increasingly popular in Spain.
+On that day children get presents their parents tell them have been brought by the Three Wise Men, and not Santa Claus - even if the latter has also become increasingly popular in Spain.

 After flying over Seville and waving at children watching from their homes, the Wise Men said they hoped they would be back with a proper parade next year.